siyanSri/WeatherBot/README.md

 ## Description

 WeatherBot is a Discord bot that provides weather information.
-It is currently in development.

 ## Installation